KernFerm/DIS-Management/README.md

 echo DISM command completed.                    # Displays a completion message pause                                           # Keeps the window open so the user can close it manually
 ```

-## 🚨 READ EVERYTHING CAREFULLY 🚨

-**Make sure to follow the instructions step-by-step for a smooth execution of the script ✅.**